Multistage stochastic programs with a random number of stages: dynamic programming equations, solution methods, and application to portfolio selection: Dynamic programming equations for more general models

 \subsection{Writing dynamic programming equations}

 In the previous section, we considered models where the cost functions for stages $t \leq T$ are taken from the collection of functions $(f_t)$, namely $f_t$ for stage $t$ as long as $t \leq T$.
-It is possible to write dynamic programming equations for more general risk-neutral stochastic programming models having a random number $T$ of stages where for $1 \leq t \leq \min(T_1 , T)$ the cost function is $f_{t,1}$ for some random variable $T_1$, for $\min(T_1 , T)+1 \leq t \leq \min(T_1 +T_2 , T)$ the cost function is $f_{t,2}$ for some random variable $T_2$, and so on...
+It is possible to write dynamic programming equations for more general risk-neutral stochastic programming models having a random number $T$ of stages where the cost function for stage $t$ is taken from collection of functions $(f_{t,1},f_{t,2},f_{t,3},\ldots,)$ as follows: there is some random variable $T_1$ such that for $1 \leq t \leq \min(T_1 , T)$ the cost function is $f_{t,1}$; next there is some random variable $T_2$ such that for $\min(T_1 , T)+1 \leq t \leq \min(T_1 +T_2 , T)$ the cost function is $f_{t,2}$, and so on...

 As a special case, assume that $T_1 = T-1$: for $t=1,\ldots,T-1$, the cost function is $f_t(x_t,x_{t-1},\xi_t)$ and for $t=T$ the cost function is ${\overline{f}}_t(x_t,x_{t-1},\xi_t)$.
 In this situation, recalling definition \eqref{indicatordef} of $D_t$, the cost function for stage $t$ can be written